 The S’well Stainless Steel Traveler Mug is inarguably one of the best-designed travel mugs on the market today.
 Thanks to S’well’s high-end, triple-wall technology, you can rest assured that your drinks will maintain their ideal temperature for hours on end.
 Our expert tested the item and found that it performed exceedingly well.
 Coffee stayed hot for 12 hours and, after adding refrigerated coffee without ice, he discovered it still cold 30 hours later.

 In addition, this mug topped others in the design category because it is cupholder friendly and available in 17 different color options, as well as three sizes: 12, 16, and 20 ounces.
 Our tester confirmed that the Traveler is completely leakproof and can be trusted in your bag or backpack.
-Just keep in mind that "the lid can't be unscrewed with one hand, so you'll need both hands free if sipping on the go.
+Just keep in mind that the lid can't be unscrewed with one hand, so you'll need both hands free if sipping on the go.
 Also, it's not dishwasher safe, so to clean it, you can either put a drop of dish soap in and rinse with hot water or use a long bottle brush.

 Material: Stainless steel | Capacity: 12, 16, or 20 ounces | Weight: 12.8 ounces | Dimensions: 3.3 x 9.3 inches

 Lightweight despite size

 Too big for cupholders

 Lid has a hole you can't close

 This 52-ounce mug is what you'll want to take to the pool, beach, or camping since it holds enough water for several hours.
 It’s also great for office workers who don’t want to keep running to the water cooler to refill smaller bottles.
 Of course, the drawback with a mug of this size is that it won’t fit in your cupholder, so this pick is better for non-drive time.